LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-simple.rst

 .. admonition:: Note

    Throughout this book, we will be using attribute routing to break the pattern established by conventional routing.
    However, if you want to investigate further on how to use an endpoint for a rule-breaking route in conventional routing, Microsoft has a great `article <https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/routing?view=aspnetcore-3.1#special-case-for-dedicated-conventional-routes>`_ on the subject.
-   For example, endpoints preconfigured in ``Startup.cs`` is how we can navigate to ``localhost:5001`` and ``localhost:5001/Home/Index`` to see the same page.
+   For example, endpoints preconfigured in ``Program.cs`` is how we can navigate to ``localhost:5001`` and ``localhost:5001/Home/Index`` to see the same page.

+   **Remember:** ``Program.cs`` contain the endpoints in an ASP.NET 6.0 application.

 When adding a new controller, such as ``HelloController``, we need to make sure that routing is properly configured whether we use conventional routing or attribute routing.
-We want to start by adding a new action method to ``HelloController``.
-**Action methods** are the public methods in a controller class.
+We want to start by adding a new action method to ``HelloController``.  **Action methods** are the public methods in a controller class.
 Action methods respond at a specific route and that response can be an update to a view, sending new data to a model, returning some simple HTML, and so on.
 When we are creating a new action method, we want to think about what route the method needs to respond at, what request type the action method should respond to, and what that response entails.
 Let's start by adding the following ``Index()`` method: